Introduction

 The extra lash is easily seen on this magnified view

 The cornea is the outer clear part of the eye.
 This extra hair can cause severe problems to the cornea if the problem goes on long enough.
 There will be a corneal ulcer, which is painful.
-As time goes on the cornea can become thickened and vision loss will occur.
-In severe cases the cornea can be perforated from this ulcer and the eye will need to be removed.
+A painful eye will be further traumatized by an animal, adding substantially to the problem.

 The green on this inflamed cornea is fluorscein stain.
 This is a special stain that shows if an ulcer is present, and how severe it is.